nicol-hawkins/herbal-antidote/README.md

 # Herbal Antidote

-This is a quiz app built using bootstrap, Python and Django with a SQLite database.
-The app takes you through a series of true/false questions, and generates herbal recommendations based on the needs of the user.
-There is also a GoogleMaps API where the user can search for herb shops in their area.
+Herbal Antidote is a wellness app with a quiz takes you through a series of true/false questions, and used that information to generate herbal recommendations based on the needs of the user.
+There is also a GoogleMaps API for geolocation servies so the user can search for herb shops in their area.

 ## About